Inline Skating Tricks for Beginners

 You can always put the free foot down for more support and stability if it starts feeling like you’re losing balance.

-9. Forward Slalom Skating
+8.Forward Inline Slalom Skating

 After mastering the initial movement, repeat it for all the other cones.
 Upon completing your simple slalom course, turn around and start skating in the direction you came from.

 Keep slalom skating until you can do it almost effortlessly.
-To get even better at slalom rollerblading, shift the cones to reduce the distance between them.
+To get even better at slalom roller blading, shift the cones to reduce the distance between them.

-The fishtail is another beginner-friendly rollerblading trick you want to learn.
+The fishtail is another beginner-friendly rollerblading trick to learn.
 To perform this little maneuver, first build up a bit of speed.
 Next, wiggle the trailing skate on its wheel’s toe side.
 To complete the fishtail trick, you want to move your rear inline skate in and out.

 What if you want a wider arc?
 All you need to do to achieve this goal is to have more weight over the toe wheel.
 When you do that, it’ll add a little more momentum to steer the movements.

 The flat spin is yet another relatively easy-to-do rollerblading trick for new skaters.
 The flat spin is fundamentally a 180-degree or 360-degree spin.
-If you perform this trick right, it looks really cool.
+Let’s be clear here: we’re not talking the airborne 360 spin you might see advanced-level skaters performing at skateparks.

 Here’s how you perform the flat spin trick.
 Start off with your feet standing shoulder-width apart.
 Then, decide the direction you want to spin in and begin twisting your upper body in that direction.